Death of Adolf Hitler: Aftermath

 In early June 1945, SMERSH moved the remains of several individuals, including the Goebbels family (Joseph, Magda, and their children), from Buch to Finow.
 Hitler and Braun's remains were alleged to have been moved as well, but this is most likely Soviet disinformation.
 There is no evidence that any bodily remains of Hitler or Braun – with the exception of the dental remains – were found by the Soviets.
 The remains of the Goebbels family and others were buried in a forest in Brandenburg on 3 June 1945, then exhumed and moved to SMERSH's new facility in Magdeburg, where they were re-buried in February 1946.
 By 1970, the facility was under KGB control and scheduled to be relinquished to East Germany.
 Concerned that a known Nazi burial site might become a neo-Nazi shrine, KGB director Yuri Andropov authorised an operation to exhume and destroy the decaying remains.
 On 4 April 1970, a KGB team thoroughly cremated them and cast the ashes into the Biederitz river, a tributary of the nearby Elbe.

 For politically motivated reasons, the Soviet Union presented various versions of Hitler's fate.
-On 5 June, the Soviets claimed that his body had been examined and that he had died by cyanide poisoning.
+On 5 June 1945, the Soviets claimed that his body had been examined and that he had died by cyanide poisoning.
 At a press conference on 9 June, the Soviets said they had not actually identified the body and that Hitler had likely escaped.
-When asked in July 1945 how Hitler had died, Stalin said he was living "in Spain or Argentina".
+When asked in July how Hitler had died, Stalin said he was living "in Spain or Argentina".
+In the years immediately after the war, the Soviets maintained that Hitler was not dead, but had escaped and was either being sheltered by the former western Allies or was in Francoist Spain or South America.
+The contentious 1947 American book Who Killed Hitler? suggests that Soviet leadership "[kept] the ghost of Hitler alive" to motivate its Communist forces to continue fighting against fascism.

 In November 1945, Dick White, the head of counter-intelligence in the British sector of Berlin, had their agent Hugh Trevor-Roper investigate.
 His report was expanded and published in 1947 as The Last Days of Hitler.
-In the years immediately after the war, the Soviets maintained that Hitler was not dead, but had escaped and was either being shielded by the former Western Allies, was in Francoist Spain, or was somewhere in South America.

-Until the mid-1950s, the U.S. Federal Bureau of Investigation and Central Intelligence Agency received many leads claiming that Hitler might still be alive, while giving none of them credence.
+Until the mid-1950s, the US Federal Bureau of Investigation and Central Intelligence Agency investigated many claims that Hitler might still be alive, while lending none of them credence.
 The documents remained classified until the early 2010s, as authorised by the 1998 Nazi War Crimes Disclosure Act.
-The secrecy in which the investigation was shrouded helped fuel conspiracy theories asserting Hitler's survival.
+The secrecy in which the investigation was shrouded helped fuel fringe theories asserting Hitler's survival.
 Presiding judge at the Einsatzgruppen trial at Nuremberg Michael Musmanno considered all such claims contrary to the evidence.